keyboardDrummer/Miksilo/docs/_docs/core/no-boilerplate.md

 > This article is under construction.

-To use Blender effectively, we have to write some boilerplate.
+To use Miksilo effectively, we have to write some boilerplate.
 For each type of `Node`, we need to define one `NodeShape` object, and a `NodeField` object for each field.
 Then, to make using the accessing fields of the new Node type easier, we need a subclass of `NodeWrapper`.
 In the future, Scala macro's might help us to generate this boilerplate, but currently they are not mature enough.
 For now we've written a generator instead.
 Here follows an example of the generator in action:

 Given the following input: